areshytko/typedframe/docs/source/index.rst

    pandas DataFrame.

 -  `Marshmallow <https://marshmallow.readthedocs.io/>`__.
 A library for
-   Python objects setialziation and deserialization with schema validation.
+   Python objects serialization and deserialization with schema validation.
 It’s not integrated with pandas or numpy and focuses only on Python classes and builtin objects.